TheAcharya/MarkerData-Website/docs/faq.md

 ![Unique Image Filename](assets/fcp_marker_collision_03.png)

-## What behavioural intricacies arise when Markers are situated within a Compound, Multicam and synchronised clips?
+## What behavioural logic arise when Markers are situated within a Compound, Multicam and synchronised clips?

 **Marker Data** is intentionally configured to disregard any markers outside the primary active timeline.
 This deliberate choice is particularly pertinent in scenarios involving Compound Clips, where the potential for numerous nested structures exists.
 Parsing markers within each nested Compound Clip could introduce undue complexity.